wp-plugins/custom-facebook-feed/README.txt

 * Show **events** from your Facebook feed with name, date/time, location and description
 * Add your own **custom CSS**
 * Show and hide certain parts of each post
-* Choose to show the profile picture and name above each post
+* Choose to show the Facebook profile picture and name above each post
-* Select whether to display posts by just the page owner, or everyone
+* Select whether to display posts by just the page owner, or everyone who posts on your Facebook page
 * Control the width, height, padding and background color of your Facebook feed
 * Customize the size, weight and color of text
 * Select from a range of date formats or enter your own
-* Use your own custom link text
+* Use your own custom link text in place of the defaults
-* Use the shortcode options to style multiple feeds in completely different ways
+* Use the shortcode options to style multiple Facebook feeds in completely different ways
-* Select the number of posts to display
+* Select the number of Facebook posts to display
 * Set a maximum character length for both the post title and body text

 To display photos, videos, the number of likes, shares and comments for each Facebook post, multiple layout options and more then [upgrade to the Pro version](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
 Try out the [Pro demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").